 - Students can also consider Kenzie Academy, a full-time tech bootcamp that offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

-- Hack Reactor, App Academy, and The Software Guild also offer online and on-campus courses for their software engineering bootcamps.
+- Hack Reactor, Nucamp, App Academy, Fullstack Academy, Turing, Code Fellows, Launch Academy, and The Software Guild also offer online and on-campus courses for their software engineering bootcamps.

 - One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- For students looking to do a part-time or full-time bootcamp, Galvanize, Covalence, and Coding Dojo offer both choices.
+- For students looking to do a part-time or full-time bootcamp, Galvanize, Covalence, Byte Academy, devCodeCamp, and Coding Dojo offer both choices.
 Altcademy has a flexible, self-paced software engineering program.

 - Students looking to defer payments until after they get a job could check out Lambda School and Rithm School, which both offer income share agreements (ISAs) to finance the tuition of the bootcamp.